ibm-functions/composer/docs/COMPOSE.md

 ## Lowering

-If the `--lower` option is specified, the `compose` command uses a minimal set of combinators.
-Combinators that are not in this set are replaced with combinators of combinators in the set.
-This option can be combined with any of the three commands.
+If the `--lower VERSION` option is specified, the `compose` command uses the set of combinators of the specified revision of the `composer` module.
+More recently introduced combinators (if any) are translated into combinators of the older set.

+If the `--lower` option is specified without a version number, the `compose` command uses only primitive combinators.

+These options may be combined with any of the `compose` commands.